eddiesTime/sme_app/raw_documentation.md

 You will notice a clear separation of concerns where each tree has its own job in Flutter.

 The Widget tree contains widgets that as mentioned earlier hold the configuration for a piece of the UI.
-Furthermore, a widget "describes the configuration for an Element." [@WidgetClassWidget]
+Furthermore, a widget "describes the configuration for an Element." [[@WidgetClassWidget]](https://api.flutter.dev/flutter/widgets/Widget-class.html)

 The Element tree contains elements that represent an actual piece of the UI.
-In Flutter widgets are the blueprint for an element, thus,“an instantiation of a Widget at a particular location in the tree.”[@ElementClassWidgets] and what the user actually can see on the UI.
+In Flutter widgets are the blueprint for an element, thus,“an instantiation of a Widget at a particular location in the tree.”[[@ElementClassWidgets]](https://api.flutter.dev/flutter/widgets/Element-class.html) and what the user actually can see on the UI.
 Furthermore, the element is the manager of the UI by holding a reference to its widget in the widget tree and render object in the element tree and managing the communication with Flutter to rebuild the UI if needed.

-The RenderObject tree contains Render Objects which "handle sizes, layout and painting" [@RenderObjectElementClass] of the element on the UI.
+The RenderObject tree contains Render Objects which handle sizes, layout and painting [[@RenderObjectElementClassWidgets]](https://api.flutter.dev/flutter/widgets/RenderObjectElement-class.html) of the element on the UI.

 If you remember the section about Stateful widget, I have covered how the widget and element tree react to changes.
 Now lets take the example Widget `Foo` from Figure 21 and extend our knowledge to include the RenderObject tree.